lmbxmu/FilterSketch/README.md

 --weight_norm_method l2
 ```

-You can run the following code to sketch model in imagenet dataset:
+You can run the following code to sketch model on Imagenet:

 ```shell
 python sketch_imagenet.py